 In the proposed SRAM model voltage sources VS1 and VS2 decrease the voltage swing during switching activity.
 As the frequency increases the switching activity will also be increased but voltage sources decrease its voltage swing simultaneously at the output.
-So at higher frequency the dynamic power dissipation is almost constant.
-These two voltage sources also provide extra voltage during the read/write operation on the BL line, BL line and WL line.
-This extra voltage will provide the better noise margin on bit lines and word line during read/write operations.
+So at higher frequency are connected, respectively, with inputs of bit and bit bar the dynamic power dissipation is almost constant.
+These lines directly to switch ON and switch OFF the power two voltage sources also provide extra voltage during the source supply during write "0" and write "1" operations, read/write operation on the BL line, BL line and WL line. respectively.
+The proposed design has been illustrated in This extra voltage will provide the better noise margin on Figure 1.
+These power supply sources reduce the voltage bit lines and word line during read/write operations.